lukkeutgens/Industrie4.0-Cluster/07-oauth2-proxy/README.md

 This setup enables centralized identity management across multiple services in the cluster, using Keycloak as the single source of truth.

+## Installation
+1. **Add the Helm repository**: We use the official Helm chart.
+2. **Generate Secrets**: Prepare Kubernetes secret
+3. **Create custom values.yaml: Defining the OAuth2 Proxy settings/
+4. **Install OAuth2 Proxy via Helm: Deploy the chart with the custom values
+5. **Update the ingress for used services: We will update first Kubernetes Dashboard
+6. **Configure Keycloak Integration**: Will be done in the Keycloak chapter.

 ## Folder Content
 ```text